 Assess performance with the very best tools

 Selecting and evaluating interactions randomly means you aren’t able to coach your agents up to their full potential.
 This approach can cause you to miss out on interference tactics you can leverage for those high-effort or negative customer interactions.
 Using AI-enabled speech analytics tools like Tethr allows leaders to assess 100 percent of interactions and to focus on the behaviors that empower agents to be successful.
-Tethr helps businesses unlock the hidden insights sitting in your customer call data and to better coach agents on the skills critical to providing great customer service.
+Tethr helps businesses unlock the hidden insights sitting in your customer call data and better coach agents on the skills critical to providing great customer service.

 Businesses are now using a scoring algorithm called the Agent Impact Score (AIS) to isolate an agent’s impact on perceived customer effort, by focusing on potentially damaging effects the agent may have on customer loyalty.
 With AIS, call center leaders can coach their agents on skills that are proven to produce impactful and timely improvements.
 AIS can provide color around the entire context of conversations agents have with customers, rather than focusing on one or two missed items from a QA scorecard.
 This enables supervisors to more easily identify areas where good agent behavior, such as advocacy, might be overwhelmed by poor language techniques such as hiding behind company policy, resulting in an overall poor customer experience.